 Step 5: Start Importing Subscribers From MailChimp to ConvertKit

-Once you have placed the MailChimp API key into the right place, you are almost done with the process.
+Once you have placed the MailChimp API key in the right place, you are almost done with the process.
 Now, hit the “Start Import” button on the next popup.

 The process might take a while depending on the number of subscribers you have on your MailChimp account.
 It will copy your list, groups, and segments, and also add a tag with the same name to stay organized.
 This message is shown on the next screen too.